MiniProfiler/node/README.md

 Things to do:

 - Refactor/Remove TODO comments
-- transform testcases into runnable examples (npm run example)
+- transform test cases into runnable examples (npm run example)
 - storing of client timings on first result postback (there's a todo in the `results` function about where to do this)
 - document more things
 - add providers for pg, mongodb, mysql, redis and more